MicrosoftDocs/winrt-api/windows.ui.xaml.media/acrylicbrush_tintluminosityopacity.md

 ## -property-value

-The amount of color saturation that is visible through the surface where Acrylic is applied.
+The amount of luminosity that is visible through the surface where Acrylic is applied.

 ## -remarks